USEPA/harmonize-wq/docs/source/example workflow.rst

 Example Workflow
 ================

-dataretrieval Query for a geojson
+dataretrieval Query for a GeoJSON
 *********************************

 .. code-block:: python3